scottbedard/script/README.md

 ##### Adding assets

 To add a file to your javascript pipeline, call the add() method and pass in the path to your file(s).
-By default, these files will use app_path() as it's root.
+By default, these files will use base_path() as it's root.

 ```php
 Script::add(